 When you pick AI tools for job applications in Europe, watch for:

-- Language and format support: Can it handle German CVs and cover letters?
+- Language and format support: Can it handle German CVs and cover letters cleanly?

 - Motivation focus: Does it help you tailor letters to each vacancy?

-- Privacy: Is GDPR addressed clearly?
+- Privacy clarity: Is GDPR addressed clearly?
 Where is your data stored?

-- Photo handling: Can your template include a professional photo if you choose?
+- Photo handling: Can your template include a professional photo if you want one?

-- Multilingual output: Can it work in German, French, etc., not just English?
+- Multilingual output: Does it work in German and French, not just English?

 | Local expectation | Typical global tool gap | Practical solution |